LorenzSeufert/CeangalMessenger---Documentation/UseCases/CreateTextChannelUseCase.md

-# 1 Use-Case Name
+# 1 Create Text Channel
-Create text channel
+Use Case to create a text channel

 ## 1.1 Brief Description
 Every host of a server can create a text channel